antmicro/thunderbolt-gpu-adapter/README.md

 * Intel JHL6340SLLSQ Thunderbolt 3 controller
 * PCIe x16 expansion slot
 * On-board Step-Up DC-DC generating 12V (required by some PCIe cards)
+* USB-C PD, which provides power for PCIe devices
+* Edge power connector which can provide additional power when needed.

+## Building a scalable cluster

+The Thunderbolt GPU adapter features an edge connector that plays a key role in the scalability and functionality of this solution.
+This edge connector is designed for seamless integration with a PCB backplane, allowing multiple PCIe devices to be connected in a cluster.

+This approach has the following advantages:

+1. Power Distribution
+The edge connector is used to power the Thunderbolt GPU adapter from the PCB backplane.
+This enables efficient and consistent power supply to all connected PCIe devices, while providing power management and monitoring for individual devices.

+2. Information Aggregation
+Beyond power, the edge connector facilitates communication between the Thunderbolt GPU adapters and the backplane PCB.
+This communication allows the aggregation of status data from individual boards, providing a centralized view of the entire cluster's health and performance.

+3. Ease of Expansion
+The modular nature of the board allows for simple expansion of the system, making it scalable, allowing users to incrementally increase computing power by connecting additional cards to the backplane.

+4. Simple Connectivity
+Thunderbolt's plug-and-play capability eliminates the need for complex configurations.
+Users can connect eny PCIe devices to host devices effortlessly.

+5. Hot Swapping
+The Thunderbolt interface supports hot-swapping, allowing users to connect or disconnect PCIe devices without rebooting the host system.
+This flexibility is particularly for dynamic cluster environments.

 ## Project structure